gaurav800/Google-Meet-Bot/README.md

 ## Running the program
-* Make sure that 2-step verification process is off for your account
+* Make sure that 2-step verification process is off for your google account

 * Update "conf.py" using your text editor and make the changes as per your requirement